awi-response/darts-nextgen/docs/overview.md

 uv sync --extra cuda126
 ```

-For other CUDA versions, see the [contribution guide](contribute.md).
+For other CUDA versions, see the [installation guide](guides/installation.md).

 Training specific dependencies are optional and therefore not installed by default.
 To install them, add `--extra training` to the `uv sync` command, e.g.: